Speakers need to be present for their audiences. David Bader has a wonderful quote that public speakers should take to heart:

 You are being given the privilege of conveying your ideas to others.
 It is the moment that all speakers should relish – the pot of gold at the end of the rainbow.
 When you get into it, your audience will get into it.
 They will sense your energy and reflect it back.

-Then, not only will you be there, your audience will be there too.
+Then, not only will you be present, your audience will be present too.